typemeta/funcj/parser/readme.md

 };
 ```

-The grammar is as then follows:
+The parser is as then follows:

 ```java
 Ref<Chr, Op<Integer>> expr = Parser.ref();